zdannar/flogger/README.md

 logging levels.
 Flogger provides the following features.

 * Logging levels capable of overloading output in desired language.
-* Allow redirection of stdout and sterr to capture panics and other messages.
+* Allow redirection of stdout and stderr to capture panics and other messages.
 * Other packages can import and use flogger without having to define a specific logger.
 * If a logfile is not configured, output will log to stdout.